Isle of Man TT: TT Access Road

 The TT Access Road runs parallel to a section of the A1 Peel Road, which is part of the Snaefell Mountain Course, and operates during practice and race periods to enable vehicles to pass from inside of the race course to the outside.
 It runs along a section of former railway line on the historic Douglas to Peel route, from the junction of the A5 New Castletown Road at the Quarter Bridge, passing under the course at Braddan Bridge, to an exit at Braddan School Road in Douglas outskirts, near the former Braddan Railway Halt and the A23/Ballafletcher Road junction.
-The access road is a narrow, single-track width with passing places and is restricted to cars and light vans below a weight limit of 3500 kg.
 When used for vehicular traffic, pedestrian access is prohibited, but at other times it is part of a system of nature trails.

 Incidents and controversies

 Between 1907 and 2023, there have been 156 fatalities during official practices or races on the Snaefell Mountain Course, and 269 total fatalities (this number includes the riders killed during the Manx Grand Prix, and Clubman TT race series of the late 1940s/1950s).
 In 2016, 5 riders died on the course during official practices or races.
 There were six fatalities among competitors in the 1970 and 2022 Isle of Man TTs, making them the two deadliest years in the history of the event.